mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 ### Client-side validation

-To validate the value in the cells, first add an `onEditCellPropsChange` callback to the [column definition](/api/data-grid/grid-col-def/) of the respective field to validate.
+To validate the value in the cells, first add an `preProcessEditCellProps` callback to the [column definition](/api/data-grid/grid-col-def/) of the respective field to validate.
 Once it is called, validate the value provided in `params.props.value`.
 Then, return a new object contaning `params.props` and also the `error` attribute set to true or false.
 If the `error` attribute is true, the value will never be committed.